WinstonFassett/bolt-syncedstore-yjs-chat-svelte/Workspace.md

 # Features Needed

-- Use first-class dialogs everywhere - replace inline popups
+- Use first-class dialogs everywhere - replace inline 2nd class dialog popups on user profile dialog and channel settings dialog.
 - when message has comments have line below with mini avatars of participants and count of replies and time of last reply
 - UI should feature Full Name instead of username, unless unavailable. and if showing both and they are the same, only show once
 - Use nicer form style from Join screen in Profile dialog